ddsky/spoonacular-api-clients/java/docs/DefaultApi.md

 Analyze Recipe Instructions

-Extract ingredients and equipment from the recipe instruction steps.
+Extract ingredients and equipment from the recipe&#39;s instructions.

 ### Example
 ```java